-- If the fiberglass is damaged it is a lot less expensive to repair or to replace than other options.
+- If the fiberglass is damaged it is a lot less expensive to repair or replace than other options.

-- This is one of the least expensive shower unit options that is on the market.
+- This is one of the least expensive shower unit options that are on the market.
 This makes it great for a homeowner looking to redo the bathroom before listing the home for sale or for someone who loves to renovate and remodel the bathroom on a regular basis.